Just as history books are filled with unsung heroes, so are our own bodies.

 Meanwhile, in our circulatory system, roughly 20 litres of blood are processed every day.
 During this process plasma is removed from the blood, while the blood cells are left to carry on and do their thing.

-If these daily three litres of ‘lost’ juice were to accumulate in the tissues between your organs – I think you can image just how ‘juicy’ you would soon become.
-The Stay Puft Marshmallow blimp from Ghostbusters springs to mind.
+If these daily three litres of ‘lost’ juice were to accumulate in the tissues between your organs then your body would be trouble.

 The system’s little valveless extremities act like tiny little vacuums and allow these spare three litres of juice to re-enter your circulatory system.
 But first they have to pass through the strict filtering system of the lymph nodes and – if any bacteria, abnormal cells or viruses are found – the lymph nodes instruct the white blood cells to “Attack!”